Mobile Legends: Bang Bang World Championship: The M4 World Championship

 The fourth iteration of the Mobile Legends: Bang Bang world series began on 1 January and ended on the 15th of the same month in 2023.
 The fourth global tournament was held in Jakarta, Indonesia.
 Like its M1 and M3 counterpart, the tournament was played in an offline setup.
 It featured 16 teams from different regions around the world.
 MPL-franchise teams from Indonesia, Philippines, Malaysia, Singapore, Cambodia, Brazil, and MENA (Middle East and North Africa), as well as non-MPL qualifiers from the United States, Latin America, and Mekong (Myanmar, Lao PDR, Thailand, and Vietnam) will participate.
-This tournament saw the omission of previous participants from the Commonwealth of Independent States due to the ongoing 2022 Russia-Ukraine conflict.

-The prize pool was similar to the M3 World Championships, amounting to 800,000 USD.
+The prize pool was similar to the M3 World Championships, amounting to US$800,000.

 In the final match up, two Filipino teams meet once again at the grand stage to claim the M4 World Championship.
 Defending champions and upper bracket finalists Blacklist International battled lower bracket winners ECHO Philippines in a best-of-seven series.
-After a world-class performance, ECHO Philippines won the championship against the defending champion Blacklist by sweeping the latter with a 4-0 run.
+After a world-class performance, ECHO Philippines won the championship against the defending champion Blacklist by sweeping the latter with a 4–0 run.
 Benedict "Bennyqt" Gonzales won the finals MVP award.